aweich/esloco/README.md

 It is also possible to fix the number and/or location of insertions.
 For this, the `insertion_number_distribution` in the `configurationfile.ini` needs to be set to anything else than `poisson`, which is the default.
 By doing this, the `insertion_numbers` option will use the defined value as a fixed value, and not as the mean value of a poisson distribution.
 If the goal is to identify a fixed number of insertions at specific locations, this can be achieved by providing a `bedpath` in the `[I]` section of the `configurationfile.ini`, whhich has the exact same number of entries as `insertion_numbers`.

+---

 ## Citation & Contribution

+> [!NOTE]
+> Useful information that users should know, even when skimming content.

+> [!TIP]
+> Helpful advice for doing things better or more easily.

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.